 Disadvantages to the Public

-- The innocents among the scapegoats suffer.
+- The innocents (the majority of the scapegoated group) suffer.

 - A wedge is driven into the trust needed between groups.
 Society requires trust to work smoothly.